Some of the reasons (which are often inter-related)…

 B. General problems:

-- You can’t convince somebody of that which they refuse to believe: self-deception is the true pandemic of our age.
+- You can’t convince somebody of that which they refuse to believe, and self-deception is the true pandemic of our age.

 - Although we can easily see the faults of others–both real and imagined–our own faults are much more difficult to see.